git-checkout-binit/mhs2014reunion/README.md

 $ git merge feature/assemble

 As with every great tale, ours also culminates with a great merging.
 By merging back into their master branch, they shared their epic tale and the joyous union with the whole world.
-Theo's quest had ended, but his tale continues to inspire us as we undertake our own quests.
+Binit's quest had ended, but his tale continues to inspire us as we undertake our own quests.

 Whatever quests you may undertake in this vast realm of Git, may the spirit of unity and joy guide you successfully.
 Godspeed.